Aryamandev14/Guessomatic/README.md

-# GuessomaticOverview
+# Guessomatic
+<b>Overview</b>

-Guessomatic is a C-based word-guessing game inspired by the classic Hangman game.
+<p>Guessomatic is a C-based word-guessing game inspired by the classic Hangman game.
 The objective of the game is to guess the hidden word by suggesting letters within a limited number of attempts.
-Each incorrect guess brings you closer to losing, so choose wisely!
+Each incorrect guess brings you closer to losing, so choose wisely!</p>

 <b>Features</b>
 <ol>